 This trip was kind of a pop up surprise because I had a Southwest Companion Pass and wanted to squeeze in one more trip before the end of the year.
 I usually make the travel plans, but asked my husband to choose our destination.
 He picked Hawaii, it had never been on my travel bucket list but I was game for whatever.
 This was my first attempt at a Big Budget Travel trip and it turned out fabulous.
 We were able to travel there and spend 6 nights for under $1500 total!
 We spent 3 days in Waikiki doing some site seeing and hanging out on the beach.
 Then 3 days living the good life on the North Shore.
 So glad we were able to take this amazing, and kind of unexpected trip.

 I think 2019 turned out to be a great travel year.
 First of all we completed all of this travel with Mark only having 2 weeks of vacation!

-We managed to squeeze a lot of value out of that Southwest Companion Pass which allowed us to take more trips than we would have.
+I managed to squeeze a lot of value out of my Southwest Companion Pass with my husband as my companion to Texas and Hawaii and my daughter as my companion to Portland.
+This allowed us to take more trips than we normally would have.
 It was exciting to pull off a few last minute adventures.
 Normally I would have planned for a really long time to pull off a big trip like we did to Hawaii.
-Having honed my travel planning skills these last 2 years, I was able to do it in less than 5 months!
+Having honed my travel planning skills the previous 2 years, I was able to do it in just a few months!

 I am looking forward to whatever adventures await us in 2020!
 Getting out my calendar now to start penciling them in!